click to return to Shaker Square Home page

 Constructed 1750-60.

-The Square, constructed from 1927 - 29, celebrated its 75th anniversary in November 2004.
+The Square was constructed from 1927 - 29, celebrated its 75th anniversary in November 2004.
 The Colony Theater was built in 1937.
 In the 1951 aerial view of Shaker Square, below, note the rapid transit turnaround loop in the center of the green.

 An aerial view of Shaker Square - 1951